IJSComplexMatter/dtmm/doc/tutorial.rst

 Nematic droplet
 '''''''''''''''

-An example of a nematic droplet with planar director orientation.
+An example of a nematic droplet with planar director orientation, computed using 4x4 method with interference, 4x4 method without interference (single reflection) and 2x2 method with no reflections at all.
+All of these examples could be computed with transfer_field functions and diffraction = False argument... and the results of both methods should be identical (up to numerical precision).

 .. plot:: examples/tmm_nematic_droplet.py